 Why Does My House Smell Like Rotten Eggs: 4 Possible Reasons

 The smell of rotten eggs is easily distinguishable but understandably not a scent you want stuck in your house.
-Until the problem is solved, it’s important you don’t light any matches for smoking, or otherwise, as there is a chance there is a flammable gas leak.
+Until the problem is solved, it’s important to avoid lighting matches because there is a chance of a flammable gas leak.
 We’ll discuss the most common reasons for the foul odor and how to eliminate it, but unfortunately, each solution requires a professional’s help.
 Natural gas, sewer gas, toxic drywall, and mold cannot be addressed with DIY techniques.

-Why Does My House Smell Like Rotten Eggs (4 Reasons)
+Why Does My House Smell Like Rotten Eggs (4 Possible Reasons)

 1. Natural Gas Leak